edgarpf/aws-cda-tips/README.md

 - Name, type, and value must not be empty or null and the message body shouldn't be empty or null either.

+- SNS guarantee message delivery to SQS.

+- Topic names are limited to 256 characters.

+- The time period available for confirmation is 3 days.

+- Once a message has been published to SNS, it can not be recalled.

 ## DynamoDB

 -  An atomic counter allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.